 Further information regarding the school's approach to online safety can be found in the Online Safety Policy.

-• When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the school Online Safety Policy
+When school become aware of an online safety issue that has occurred outside of school, it is managed in accordance with the Online Safety Policy and School Behaviour Policy.

 Personal electronic devices